Santur: Iraqi santur

+It and the joza are the main instruments used in the classical Iraqi Maqam tradition.
 The instrument was brought to Europe by the Arabs through North Africa and Spain during the Middle Ages and also to China where it was referred to as the "foreign qin".

-The Iraqi santur has, since its inception, been fully chromatic allowing for full maqam modulations.
+The Iraqi santur has, since its inception, been fully chromatic, allowing for full maqam modulations.
 It uses 12 bridges of steel strings on both sides.
 Three of these bridges are movable: B half flat qaraar, E half flat, and B half flat jawaab.
 The non-standard version of the Iraqi santur includes extra bridges so that there's no need to move those three bridges.
 However, playing it is a bit harder than playing the standard 12-bridge santur.
-For a video demonstration, see Wesam al-Azzawy's video links in the sections below.